Student Visa In Italy

-- People with a Taiwanese passport are immune to VISA obligations (i.e. holders of passports with an identity card number)
+- People with a Taiwanese passport are immune to VISA obligations (i.e. holders of passports with an identity card number).

 - Citizens of Albania, Bosnia-Herzegovina, Former Yugoslav Republic of Macedonia, Moldova, Montenegro, and Serbia do not need a visa.

-Nevertheless, citizens from Serbia need to have a passport that was not issued by the Serbian Coordination Directorate (“Koordinaciona uprava”), otherwise this does not apply to them.
+- Nevertheless, citizens from Serbia need to have a passport that was not issued by the Serbian Coordination Directorate (“Koordinaciona uprava”), otherwise, this does not apply to them.

-- Countries which do require a VISA FOR TRANSIT (Airport Transit Visa – ATV) as per Art.
+- Countries that do require a VISA FOR TRANSIT (Airport Transit Visa – ATV) as per Art.
 3, EC Reg. no. 810/2009:

 Afghanistan, Bangladesh, Democratic Republic of Congo, Eritrea, Ethiopia, Ghana, Iran, Iraq, Nigeria, Pakistan, Somalia, Sri Lanka, Senegal, Syria.
 However, if one of the people from those countries satisfies one of the following conditions they are released from needing an ATV Visa:

-- Possession of a Uniform Visa (Type C) or a national visa for long-term sojourn (Type D) or a residency permit issued by a Member State;
+- Possession of a Uniform Visa (Type C) or a national visa for long-term sojourn (Type D) or a residency permit issued by a Member State.

 - Hold a valid residency permit issued by an EU Member State that does not participate in the adoption of EC Regulation no. 810/2009 (e.g. United Kingdom) or from a Member State that does not yet fully apply the provisions of the Schengen Acquis (e.g. Romania), or the citizens of third countries with one of the residency permits (valid) mentioned in Annex V of EC Reg.
-810/2009 issued by Andorra, Canada, Japan, San Marino or the United States of America guaranteeing the unconditional return of its holder;
+810/2009 issued by Andorra, Canada, Japan, San Marino or the United States of America guaranteeing the unconditional return of its holder.

 - Hold a valid visa issued by an EU Member State that does not participate in the adoption of EC Regulation no. 810/2009 (e.g. United Kingdom) or from a Member State that does not yet fully apply the provisions of the Schengen Acquis (e.g. Romania), or are the citizens of third countries with one of the residency permits (valid) mentioned in Annex V of EC Reg.
-810/2009 issued by Canada, Japan or the United States of America when entering the country that issued it or another third country or when, after using this visa, return from the country that issued it;
+810/2009 issued by Canada, Japan or the United States of America when entering the country that issued it or another third country or when, after using this visa, return from the country that issued it.

-- Have a family member who is a European Union citizen
+- Have a family member who is a European Union citizen.

-- Holder of a diplomatic passport
+- Holder of a diplomatic passport.

-- Member of an airline crew and citizen of a country party to the Chicago Convention on international civil aviation
+- Member of an airline crew and citizen of a country party to the Chicago Convention on international civil aviation.